 Neuromas are typically slow growing, painful, and benign (non-cancerous).
 Examples of trauma that leads to painful neuromas:

 - Inguinal neuralgia after hernia repair (groin pain)

 - Intercostal neuralgia after thoracic surgery (rib pain)

 - Foot pain after nerve biopsy

-- Pain at an incision site after any surgery can be caused by a sensory nerve that was injured by the incision.
+- Pain at an incision site following surgery (caused by a sensory nerve that was injured by the incision)